 Statistically, choosing the window seat will result in a decreased likelihood of unwanted human contact.
 They maximize social distancing and offer the most privacy.

-The Insider’s article confirms that sitting in the window seat can reduce your risk of infection by having fewer people in close proximity than you would in other seats.
+Sitting in the window seat can also reduce your risk of infection by having fewer people in close proximity than you would in other seats.

 Pamper Yourself With A Relaxing Massage